danilogmuniz/harderBetterFasterStronger/README.md

 model.simple.stan - stan model used in the analysis of mechanical advantage

-run.analysis.r - script that loads the data and stan models and run all analysis
+run.analysis.r - script that loads the data and stan models and runs all analyses

 RData files contain all mcmc fits produced by run.analysis.r: